CONTENT

 Shouldn't is used to give advice not to try this particular dessert because it's too sweet.

 Rule 3: We can use should + have + past participle to make suggestions about something that has already happened in the past.
+Here are some examples to illustrate this usage.

 Example